-Other Site Considerations Adverse Impacts Description: Assumed none.
-Any constraints associated No with the site's previous use that would impact upon the site's redevelopment?
-(E.g. land contamination/ structures/hazardous substances etc.) Alternative Uses Maybe Is the site in demand or needed for alternative uses?
-Is there benefit in retaining Yes the site for employment purposes?
-Viability Are there considered to be any No viability issues in bringing the site forward?
-If yes to the above, please Simple re-use for offices would not generate viability issues. elaborate: Further Comments Any further comments?
-Recommendations Recommendations on the The building is being marketed for office uses with no likely change in use.
-However, long term planning should allow the flexibility future of the site: for the property to be included in regeneration schemes, which may consider changes of use/redevelopment for a range of uses, in order to enhance the economic value of the location to Merthyr Town Centre.
-At present, however, the property does not offer the prospect of redevelopment for employment development land.
-Any other actions: Should the site be safeguarded
+Adverse Impacts

+Description: Assumed none.

+Any constraints associated No

+with the site's previous use

+that would impact upon the

+site's redevelopment?
+(E.g.

+land contamination/

+structures/hazardous

+substances etc.)

+Alternative Uses

+1

+Is the site in demand or Maybe

+needed for alternative uses?

+Is there benefit in retaining Yes

+the site for employment

+purposes?

+Viability

+Are there considered to be any No

+viability issues in bringing the

+site forward?

+If yes to the above, please Simple re-use for offices v vould not generate viability issues.

+elaborate:

+Further Comments

+1

+Any further comments?

+Recommendations

+Recommendations on the The building is being mark keted for office uses with no likely change in use.
+However, long term planning should allow the flexibility

+future of the site: luded in regeneration schemes, which may consider changes of use/redevelopment for a range of uses, in

+order to enhance the eco nomic value of the location to Merthyr Town Centre.
+At present, however, the property does not offer the

+prospect of redevelopment for employment development land.

+Any other actions:

+Should the site be safeguarded Yes

+or identified for employment

+uses?
+1